Kevklatman/ai/README.md

    - Create usage instructions
    - Note potential improvements

-Remember: The goal is not just to build a working model, but to understand each step of the machine learning process.
+Note to self: The goal is not just to build a working model, but to understand each step of the machine learning process.
 Take time to experiment and understand why each step is important.